 - The continuous training of employees with regard to ISO 14001 and ISO 14064.
 During 2016, two senior individuals attended energy management system expert courses for the implementation of ISO 50 001.
 Both individuals have been certified.
-The organisation has three fully employed individuals certified as carbon analysts. - The Carbon Trust Standard certification is valid for a period of two years.
+The organisation has three fully employed individuals certified as carbon analysts.
+In May June 2018 four employees have been trained on Compressed Air Energy awareness and ENPI (Energy Performance Indicators). - The Carbon Trust Standard certification is valid for a period of two years.
 In May 2017 Van Dyck Carpets achieved the recertification of The Carbon Trust for Carbon.
-The certification will expire on December 2018. - The energy team formed in 2015 has been active during 2017.
+The certification will expire on December 2018. - The energy team formed in 2015 has been active during 2018.
 The individuals were formally appointed as representatives to the team having identified the SEUs (Significant Energy Users).
 They were tasked with identifying energy hotspots within the organisation and instituting behavioural changes within the organisation to minimise energy impact. - The organisation's energy management team provides the supervision of energy and water related matters including its consumption.
-This includes the management of electricity, steam, LPG gas, paraffin and water utilised in the organisation's manufacturing processes, provision of energy efficiency consultation, management of energy efficiency projects to reduce consumption throughout the organisation. - The SHEQ & EnMS Policy was updated to reflect the addition of energy management into its policy.
-It is Van Dyck Carpets' SHEQ & EnMS policy to demonstrate sound environmental management in the acquisition of goods and services so as to ensure that such acquisitions have the minimum impact on our environment. - Van Dyck Carpets reports on its resource utilisation monthly.
-This report is available and posted on all notice boards throughout the company.
-Targets are shown graphically and communicated to employees.
+This includes the management of electricity, steam, LPG gas, paraffin and water utilised in the organisation's manufacturing processes, provision of energy efficiency consultation, management of energy efficiency projects to reduce consumption throughout the organisation.